mitchallen/richmond/README.md

     $ npm install -g mocha

-Run the tests *from the projects root folder* in one of the following two ways:
+Run the tests *from the projects root folder* in one of the following ways:

     $ mocha --recursive --timeout 20000